How to Start a Plant-Based Diet

 It’s fun to discover the incredible variety of healthy meals.
 Look at food from other cultures, such as Spanish, Italian, Chinese, and Thai.
 What whole-food, plant-based foods do they use that will make healthy and fun choices for you and your family?

 Most families eat twelve to fifteen different meals on a random rotational basis.
 That is doable!
-If you adopt one new healthy meal each month, complete change could happen in a little over a year.
+If you adopt one new healthy meal each month, the complete change could happen in a little over a year.
 After a while, all your meals will be healthy.

 After you have transitioned your everyday meals, start working on healthy meals for holidays like Thanksgiving and Christmas.
 How can you make those meals healthier?
 Start with everyday meals and build something extra special on that.